-1) 2) 3) Tank/hold Nos.
-Tank/hold protection Coating condition Remarks
+1) Tank/hold Nos.
+2) Tank/hold protection 3) Coating condition Remarks

-- 1) All ballast tanks and cargo holds to be listed. - 2) C = Coating NP = No Protection - 3) Coating condition according to the following standard

-POOR condition with general breakdown of coating over 20% or more of areas
+- 1) All ballast tanks and cargo holds to be listed. - 2) C = Coating NP = No Protection - 3) Coating condition according to the following standard - GOOD condition with only minor spot rusting. - FAIR condition with local breakdown at edges of stiffeners and weld connections and/or light rusting over 20% or more of areas under consideration, but less than as defined for POOR condition. - POOR condition with general breakdown of coating over 20% or more of areas or hard scale at 10% or more of areas under consideration.